space-wizards/docs/src/en/testing/antags/basics.md

 # Basic Antagonist Testing

-This section is intended to contain information about the basics of testing various maps in SS14.
+This section is intended to contain information about the basics of testing various antag features in SS14.

 ## How do I test a round scenario like Nukies?